 The Mansfield High School Orchestra is a diverse musical performance ensemble.
 Orchestra provides the opportunity to learn and apply the reading skills, performance skills and interpretive skills of music.
 Members are expected to reach a high level of proficiency on their instrument as well as an appreciation for orchestral string and symphonic music.
 Students will study a variety of literature composed for string orchestra, chamber orchestra, and symphonic orchestra.
 A minimum of two concerts will be performed each year, with some rehearsals and performances occurring outside of the school day.
 All rehearsals and performances are mandatory.
 Meetings and special events are scheduled at the discretion of the director.
 As members in good standing, MHS Orchestra students are eligible to audition for state music festivals and regional performing groups.
 Chamber orchestra or other advanced groupings may be available to orchestra members by audition.
-Percussion and wind instrumentalists who want to perform with the orchestra must be members in good standing with the band program.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified.
+Overnight trips are not mandatory, but it is our goal to allow every student to participate regardless of their financial situation.
+There will be fundraising opportunities.